upayanmazumder/AI-Foundations-A-deep-learning-workshop/README.md

-> This repository is still missing some files and information which I will fill up ASAP!

 # <img src="./banner.png" alt="AI Foundations : A deep learning workshop" width="auto" height="200" />

 ## AI Foundations : A deep learning workshop